 Part of Etienne’s transition to the Cool Down Now album was the development of his guitar playing skills under the tutelage of an excellent teacher, Bob Walden.
 These skills were taken to the next level in the Northern Edge album, released in 2015 and are represented in such songs as Wave Riders, Just Watch Me and Party Song.

 Etienne continues to develop new songs and videos in partnership with Scott MacKenzie.
-These new songs tackle themes related to “Perspectives” which are aligned with the current tumultuous times.
+These new songs tackle themes related to “Perspectives” which are aligned with the current tumultuous times and the new album.

 Some of his influences include Mike Oldfield, Peter Gabriel, Gabriel Fauré, Cloudkicker, In Flames and Katatonia.

 Scott MacKenzie was born in Prince Edward Island.
 As a child, he was exposed to a broad range of music which included jazz, classical, rock&roll and country.
 The overall experience helped Scott develop an appreciation for music and lyrics.
 As a teenager, MacKenzie played in the high school band.
 Scott studied mechanical engineering and carried out graduate studies in aeronautical engineering.
 He then worked for 6 years as an engineer in the aerospace industry.
 In 1994, Scott returned to student life and pursued an MBA in Edinburgh, Scotland.
 Following that, he entered the high-tech world of telecommunications at Nortel.
 During this time he met Etienne Gibeault and Steve Candenza.
 They collectively released an album in 1999 called The Network Man.
 In 2002 Scott joined the Government of Canada working in the areas of information technology and advanced technologies.
 This career redirection proved to be an additional source of creative inspiration.
 Working with Etienne since the completion of the first album led to the release of Cool Down Now and Northern Edge under the band name The Network Man.